websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/using-a-search-blueprint-on-a-search-page.md

 ![The Blueprint ID is listed in the Blueprints application.](./using-a-search-blueprint-on-a-search-page/images/01.png)

-This can be useful if you're already using the Low Level Search Options widget.
+Unless you're already using the Low Level Search Options widget on your Search Page, the Blueprints Options widget is more convenient for setting a Blueprint.
 If you need to set other Search Context Attributes, perhaps for testing a Blueprint, use the Low Level Search Options widget.

 ## Applying Additional Search Context Attributes

-Blueprints are applied to the page using search context attributes, as described above.
-However, some Elements require parameters that aren't present in the search request by default; these must be applied as search context attributes on the search page or programmatically.
-See [the Elements reference for more information](./search-blueprints-elements-reference.md).
+Blueprints are applied to the page using the Blueprints Options widget, or using a search context attribute in the Low Level Search Options widget, as described above.
+Additional search context attributes can be set in the Low Level Search Options widget.
+There are two primary reasons you might need to set search context attributes into the search page:

+1. A Blueprint can define and respond to a custom parameter (one that won't be set by Liferay's search framework), and these can be manually set in the Low Level Search Options widget.
+1. It can be useful to test the behavior of the Blueprint on the Search Page by setting search context attributes and executing a search request.

+   See [the Elements reference for more information](./search-blueprints-elements-reference.md) about the parameters used by the out of the box elements.

 Follow this example to set search context attributes into a Blueprint-driven search page:

 1. [Create a Blueprint](./creating-and-managing-search-blueprints.md) with the following Element:
    - Element Name: